zwshen/growth-notes/03-communication/English/ESLPOD/Daily-english-md-volumes/Volume-13.md

  Wynn, then, wants to start a customer loyalty progr am.
 He says, “All of the big businesses have them.”
 Dixie says, “I’m not sure ho w they work.”
 Then Wynn explains how a customer loyalty program works.
 He s ays, “They’re mainly,” or primarily, “point-based systems,” meaning you get a  point for every time you buy something or perhaps a point for every dollar you s pend.
 “Our customers,” Wynn continues, “sign up” – or register – “and we’ll giv e them a membership card or keychain tag with a barcode.”

 A “membership card” is usually a paper or plastic c ard, sort of like a credit card.
-A “keychain” (keychain) is something that you use t o put your keys on when you put them in your pocket or purse.
+A “keychain” (keychain) is something that you use to put your keys on when you put them in your pocket or purse.
 A “tag” (tag) is like a little small card that goes on your keychain.
 These cards or tags usually have a “barcode” (barcode) on the back of them.
 A barcode is a series of thin and thi ck lines that can be read by a special computer.

 “Each time they make a purchase,” Wynn says, “they”  – meaning the customers – “get points.
 Once they’ve accumulated enough poin ts, they can redeem them for rewards.”
 “To accumulate” (accumulate) means to  gather or to increase the number of something by adding to it a little at a t ime.
 “To accumulate enough points” means to get enough points because you’ve g one to the store over and over again.